designswarm/madenearyou/README.md

 	$ vagrant up

 If all goes well, access the local dev site at [http://localhost:5000/](http://localhost:5000/).
+This code repository will be linked to `/vagrant` on the Vagrant machine.

 If setting up the database from scratch, run initial migrations and set the Django admin superuser: